maddiethedinosaur/funnydiehaha/Central Book + Related Wishlist.md

 ## ICP (Il Partito)

+### Party

-* ["Left-wing Communism, An Infantile Disorder", Condemnation of the Renegades to Come](https://www.international-communist-party.org/EnglishPublications.htm) by the International Communist Party
+* [Theses on the Nature and Role of the Revolutionary Communist Party](https://www.international-communist-party.org/EnglishPublications.htm) by the International Communist Party
 * [What Distinguishes our Party](https://www.international-communist-party.org/EnglishPublications.htm) by the International Communist Party

-* [Theses on the Nature and Role of the Revolutionary Communist Party](https://www.international-communist-party.org/EnglishPublications.htm) by the International Communist Party
+### Revolution

 * [Revolution and Counter-revolution in Russia](https://www.international-communist-party.org/EnglishPublications.htm) by the International Communist Party

+### Tactics

+* ["Left-wing Communism, An Infantile Disorder", Condemnation of the Renegades to Come](https://www.international-communist-party.org/EnglishPublications.htm) by the International Communist Party

 ## Ikea